amdjadouxx/my_neural_network/README.md

 # my_neural_network
-implementation of some neural networks from scratch
+implementation of some basic neural networks from scratch